ata-crtl/rfid-drawer-lock/README.md

 ### Mounting the enclosure

-- The main body of the enclosure sticks to the inside wall of the drawer using strong double sided tape or mounting squares.
+- The main body of the enclosure sticks to the inside wall of the drawer using strong double sided tape.
-- The PN532 sits behind a thin printed window in the front facing wall, so you can tap a card from outside the drawer.
+- The PN532 gets attached via adhesive strips to the back of the wall.
 - Screws go only into plastic parts, not into the drawer.

 ### Securing the servo

 Inside the enclosure, the SG90 sits in a printed pocket and is clamped down by a separate bracket.

-- Drop the servo into the recess so its shaft points toward the printed latch arm.
+- Drop the servo into the raised platform so its shaft points toward the gear.
 - Place the U shaped bracket over the top of the servo.
-- Use two small self tapping screws (for example 2.5 to 3 mm plastic screws) from above to fasten the bracket into the printed bosses.
+- Use two small self tapping screws  from below to fasten the bracket into the printed bosses.
 - Once tightened, the servo cannot move or jump out even if the drawer is slammed.

-The servo horn is then screwed onto the servo shaft as normal and bolts to the printed latch arm.

-### Screwing down the lid

-The lid is a separate CAD part that closes the enclosure.

 - After wiring everything and testing, place the lid over the base.
 - Line up the four corner holes in the lid with the matching bosses in the base.
-- Drive four self tapping screws straight down into the bosses until the lid is snug.
-Do not overtighten to avoid cracking PLA.
+- Drive four self tapping screws straight down until tight.
-- The grille and LED cut outs line up with the PCB LEDs and switch so you can see status and reach the power switch with the lid installed.

 With the lid screwed down and the servo clamp in place, the whole unit behaves like a single solid module that you can stick into the drawer.